 The Solomon Islands have rich footballing traditions reflected in their FIFA World Cup™ history, which dates back to 1992.
 The Melanesians immediately showed their ability in that campaign by sensationally giving Australia a scare before falling to a late 2-1 defeat.
 The Solomons came of age in qualifiers for Germany 2006, drawing 2-2 away against Australia to edge ahead of New Zealand and into the Oceania final.
 Although the ensuing play-off against Australia ended in heavy defeat, over 20,000 crammed into the national stadium in Honiara with five figure crowds common for major internationals, and even club matches.
 Along with New Caledonia, New Zealand and Tahiti the Solomons featured among Oceania’s last-four for Brazil 2014, after a semi-final appearance on home soil at the 2012 OFC Nations Cup.

 Former national team representative Moses Toata was appointed coach in October 2015.
 Part of the nation’s younger generation of coaches, Toata guided Solomon Warriors to two domestic championships.
 Toata is assisted by another well-respected former national team player, Gideon Omikirio.
-Toata resigned in July 2016 after leading the Solomons to a semi-final berth in the Nations Cup.
+Toata resigned in July 2016 after leading the Solomons to a semi-final berth in the Nations Cup, but resumed on an interim basis for the third stage of OFC’s Russia 2018 qualifying.

 6 – Solomon Islands have featured in six previous World Cup qualifying campaigns, a figure bettered only by Fiji among Pacific Island nations.